adam-choragwicki/Snake_Game_Qt_Cplusplus/README.md

 # Snake game
 See screenshot.jpg for quick glance at game window.

-Run Snake.exe to start the game.
+Run release/Snake.exe to start the game.

 The project is my implementation of simplified version of classic Snake game.
 It was written in modern C++ using QtCreator and Qt libraries.